Graded comodule categories with enough projectives: Introduction.

 The purpose of this short paper is to prove that, under some reasonable assumptions (which are satisfied in cases of topological interest), appropriate categories of graded comodules over graded Hopf algebroids {\em do} have enough projectives.
 The essential point is to work with {\em connective} graded comodules, that is, graded comodules which are trivial in all negative grading degrees; the category of connective graded comodules over the Hopf algebra $\mathbb{Q}[x]$ of Hovey's example {\em does} have enough projectives, and much more generally, our main result is Theorem~\ref{main thm}: \begin{unnumberedtheorem} Let $(A,\Gamma)$ be a connective finite-type flat graded Hopf algebroid.
 Then the category of connective graded $\Gamma$-comodules is a Grothendieck category with a projective generator.
-Consequently, the category of connective graded $\Gamma$-comodules has enough projectives and enough injectives, and satisfies Grothendieck's axiom AB$4^*$ (that is, infinite products exist and are exact). \end{unnumberedtheorem} The terminology is as follows: \begin{itemize} \item a graded Hopf algebroid $(A,\Gamma)$ is {\em flat} if $\Gamma$ is flat over $A$, \item {\em connective} if $A$ and $\Gamma$ are concentrated in nonnegative grading degrees (i.e., $(A,\Gamma)$ is $\mathbb{N}$-graded, not just $\mathbb{Z}$-graded), \item and {\em finite-type} if there exists an exact sequence of graded $A$-modules for some sequences of integers $(a_1, \dots ,a_m)$ and $(b_1, \dots ,b_n)$. \end{itemize} Following the usual convention in topology, I am writing $\Sigma$ for the suspension operator, i.e., $\Sigma A$ is $A$ with all grading degrees increased by one.
+Consequently, the category of connective graded $\Gamma$-comodules has enough projectives and enough injectives, and satisfies Grothendieck's axiom AB$4^*$ (that is, infinite products exist and are exact). \end{unnumberedtheorem} However, if $A$ is not the zero ring, then this category of connective graded $\Gamma$-comodules fails to have a {\em compact} projective generator, so it is {\em not} equivalent to the category of (ungraded) modules over any ring.\footnote{As a peculiar but elementary special case, which must certainly already be well-known: if $A = \Gamma$ with trivial grading, the category of connective graded $A$-modules---which is, of course, isomorphic to a countable infinite product of copies of the category $\Mod(A)$---is not equivalent to the category of modules over a ring.} This is proven in Proposition \ref{gr-comod isnt a module category}.

+Of course it is then natural to ask whether the category of $\Gamma$-comodules might be equivalent to the category of {\em connective graded} modules over a {\em connective graded} ring.
+This takes a bit more work: in Theorem \ref{main nonequivalence thm} we show, under some reasonable hypotheses on $\Gamma$, that the category of graded connective $\Gamma$-comodules cannot be equivalent by a suspension-preserving equivalence to the category of connective graded modules over a ring.

+An amusing consequence is Corollary \ref{steenrod nonequivalence cor}: the category of connective graded comodules over the mod $p$ dual Steenrod algebra is not equivalent, via a suspension-preserving functor, to the category of connective graded modules over a ring.
+Nevertheless, that comodule category {\em does} have enough projectives, by Theorem~\ref{main thm}.